When you hear ‘the Cotswolds,’ you might immediately think of traditional villages and picturesque landscapes.

-But we wouldn’t blame you if you would want to go just for that alone!
+But no one would blame you if you wanted to visit just for those reasons alone.

 However, if you’re looking to add more variety to your trip to the Cotswolds, then we have a few suggestions.
 Aside from the landscapes and villages, this area has other attractions that will appeal to history buffs looking for more than the usual on their holiday.

 Located in Britain’s only hot spring, this is a religious hot spa located in the historic city of Bath.
 The stone pillars and structures will take you 2,000 years into the past.